AMTC Dresden

 When using this general data and information, we do not draw any conclusions about your person.
 Rather, this information is required in order to

-1. Deliver the contents of our Internet site correctly,
+1. To deliver the content of our Internet site correctly,

-2. Optimize the content of our website as well as the advertising for it,
+2. To optimize the content of our website and the advertising for it,

-3. To ensure the long-term functionality of our IT systems and the technology of our website, and
+3. To ensure the permanent functionality of our IT systems and the technology of our website, and

 4. To provide law enforcement authorities with the information necessary for prosecution in the event of a cyber attack.

-Therefore, the data and information collected will be used by us for statistical purposes only and for the purpose of increasing the data protection and data security of our enterprise so as to ensure an optimal level of protection for the personal data we process.
-The anonymous data of the server log files are stored separately from any personal data provided by a data subject.
+This collected data and information is therefore evaluated by us both statistically and with the aim of increasing data protection and data security in our company in order to ultimately ensure an optimal level of protection for the personal data processed by us.
+The anonymous data of the server log files are stored separately from all personal data provided by a data subject.

-The legal basis for the data processing is Art.
+The legal basis for data processing is Art.
 6 para.
-1 p.
-1 lit. f DS-GVO.
-Our legitimate interest follows from the purposes for data collection listed above.
+1 lit. f) GDPR.
+Our legitimate interest follows from the data collection purposes listed above.

 7. Cookies